 This feedback will tell you if there is a lack of work ethic across the company, in particular departments, or individuals.

-Feeling part of a team is a way that people work better and can’t let go of their colleagues.
+Being part of a team is a way that people work better and learn and grow with their colleagues.

 To build trust between employees and increase their teamwork skills, you can use team-building activities.